 Shared content is always encrypted during transmission.
 The global video bridge infrastructure is managed by CoScreen’s HIPAA-compatible partner 8x8, which offers this enterprise-grade platform using the highest levels of security and compliance policies and procedures (more in the section on Security Standard Compliance).
 No customer video/audio/screen/control data passes through CoScreen infrastructure

 The video infrastructure relies on the mature open-source framework Jitsi (learn more: Jitsi Meet Security & Privacy).
-CoScreen can support end-to-end encryption as part of an Enterprise service plan.
 For large scale-deployments, the local deployment of the video infrastructure as on-premise/in-house installation can be explored.

-End users can register and authenticate with CoScreen using a Google Account or by entering an email address that has to be confirmed by CoScreen through an email verification flow.
+End users can register and authenticate with CoScreen using a Google or Datadog account or by entering an email address that has to be confirmed by CoScreen through an email verification flow.

 Strong password requirements are enforced and must contain the following:

 CoScreen enables end-users to share windows individually and keep the rest of their desktop private.
 This reduces the chances for them to share information accidentally.

 Windows that are shared are transmitted as encrypted video streams and not recorded, stored, or accessed by CoScreen personnel and infrastructure.

 If users only share individual windows, their collaborators can only control individual shared windows and their child windows, not the entire operating system unlike in other remote collaboration solutions.

 Access to critical systems is restricted at the individual level based on role and responsibilities.
 Examples of access restrictions include superuser access (admins only), production, environment access, and AWS IAM policy groups limiting resources.